ptejerina/NNCalderon/README.md

 data/
 │
-├── `dtn_data_single_inclusion.npz` (e.g. for the single inclusion case wit radius 0.2 of the box-length).
+├── `dtn_data_single_inclusion.npz`
-│    File with the DtN data-pairs used in training for the conductivity reconstruction, and ground truth conductivity for evaluation of the reconstruction quality.
+│   Example dataset containing the Dirichlet-to-Neumann (DtN) measurement │   pairs used for training, together with the corresponding ground-truth │   conductivity for evaluating the reconstruction quality.
+(Shown here for │   the single-inclusion case with radius 0.2 times the domain side length.)
 │
 └── `NN_epochs_xxx`
-    NN parameters (weights and biases), optimizer state, and training history for the trained models in [our work](https://arxiv.org/abs/2606.28158) at the indicated epoch.
+    Saved model checkpoints containing the neural network parameters (weights and biases), optimizer state, and training history for the models presented in [our work](https://arxiv.org/abs/2606.28158) at the corresponding training epoch.

-``
 ---

 ## Workflow